 It caught my eye because our family cottage is on the traditional territory of the Ojibwe people.
 I’ve had the privilege of attending some of their public ceremonies.
 I’ve always been fascinated by their traditions.
 Even so, this was the first time I’ve heard their take on constellations.

-Like all other cultures, the Ojibwe draw their star knowledge from their sacred traditions.
+Like all other cultures, Ojibwe star knowledge is drawn from their sacred traditions.
 This includes the seasons, the four directions and the spirit animals of their clans.
 Where we see the Big Dipper, they see a furry carnivore called a fisher.
 They think of the Little Dipper as a loon.

 The semi-circle of stars we call Leo’s mane is the curly tail of a cougar in their system.
 They think of the part of the sky we call Cancer as the outline of their unlikely hero Nenabozho.
 Our stick figure man Orion is similar to their Wintermaker figure.